Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/Augmented Reality/DisplayScenesInTabletopAR/readme.md

 ## Additional information

 **Tabletop AR** is one of three main patterns for working with geographic information in augmented reality.
-See [Augmented reality]() in the guide for more information.
+See [Display scenes in augmented reality](https://developers.arcgis.com/net/latest/ios/guide/display-scenes-in-augmented-reality.htm) in the guide for more information.

 This sample uses the ArcGIS Runtime Toolkit.
-See [Augmented reality]() in the guide to learn about the toolkit and how to add it to your app.
+See [Display scenes in augmented reality](https://developers.arcgis.com/net/latest/ios/guide/display-scenes-in-augmented-reality.htm) in the guide to learn about the toolkit and how to add it to your app.

-Note the following steps which must be taken to enable your app for AR:

 ## Tags